eawiggans/readme-generator/utils/sample/README.md

 ## Description
-This application uses Node.js and Inquirer.js to allow users to create a professional README guide in markdown language using just the command line interface.
+This is an app that uses Node and Inquirer to allow users to generate a professional README guide using only the command line.

 ## Table of Contents